Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark_gemm.rst

 1.2 Profiling
 ----------------

-The xclbin could be built in 242 MHz
+The xclbin could be built in 242 MHz.
-The hardware resource utilization and benchmark results are shown in the two tables below.
+The hardware resource utilization and benchmark results are shown in the following two tables.

-*Table 1 Hardware resources*
+*Table 1 Hardware Resources*

 +------------+----------+--------+-------+--------+---------+
 |    Name    |   LUT    |  BRAM  |  URAM |   DSP  |    FF   |